rancheng/macOS-use/README.md

 open ./.env
 ```

-We reccomand using mlx-use with uv environment
+We recommend using mlx-use with uv environment
 <br>

 ```bash